Desmond Paul Henry: Artistic career

 It was thanks to artist L. S. Lowry, working in collaboration with the then director of Salford Art Gallery, A. Frape, that Henry's artistic career was launched in 1961 when he beat a thousand contestants to win a local art competition at Salford Art Gallery, entitled "London Opportunity."
-The picture that won Henry this prize was one based on his own photo-chemical technique, and not a machine drawing.
+The picture that won Henry this prize was one based on his own experimental photo-chemical technique, and not a machine-drawing.
 The prize for winning this competition was a one-man exhibition show in London at the Reid Gallery.
 Lowry knew how crucial such a London show could be in bringing an artist to public attention.
 As one of the competition judges, Lowry visited Henry's home in Burford Drive, Manchester, to view his range of artistic work.
 (O'Hanrahan 2005).
 Here it was Lowry first saw Henry's Drawing Machine 1 in action.
-This led to Henry having "the world's first ever one-man machine show" (Henry) at Salford Art Gallery in July 1962.
-Lowry insisted Henry also include some machine drawings alongside his photo-chemical ones, in the London exhibition of August 1962 called "Ideographs" (O'Hanrahan 2005).
-This London exhibition was his prize for winning the "London Opportunity" competition.
+This led to Henry having "the world's first ever one-man machine show" (Henry) at Salford Art Gallery starting August 30th,1962 (Daily Herald, 30/08/1962).
+Lowry insisted Henry also include some machine drawings alongside his photo-chemical ones, in the concurrent London exhibition at the Reid Gallery also starting August 30,1962 and called "Ideographs" (O'Hanrahan 2005, Daily Herald, 30/08/1962).
+This London exhibition was his prize for winning the 1961 "London Opportunity" competition with a photo-chemical drawing, not a machine-drawing.